AhmedAlkh/react-portfoliov2/README.md

 TODO:

-- Fix footer so that it does not move up into content
+- Remove extra margins that are pushing footer down on each page
 - Make lines in collapsabled button a brighter color
 - Fix menu button so that it stays in its origional position and becomes inactive when not in use
 - use media queries for each page once its complete before moving on to next